ReboundCheats/lua-documentation/README.md

 ```

 ## Menu
-You can use these APIs to add features to the menu
+You can use these APIs to add features to the menu.

 ```lua
 -- Adds a feature to the "Script Features" submenu of network players.